 b. shall increment counter Cx (Simultaneous transmission video) by 1 if counter Cx (Simultaneous transmission video) has not reached its upper limit;

-d. shall include the SSRC of the granted transmission participant to be used by the MCVideo user transmitting the media;
+d. shall include the audio SSRC and video SSRC of the granted transmission participant to be used by the MCVideo user transmitting the media in audio SSRC and video SSRC of transmitter field;

 2. shall start timer T4 (Transmission Granted) if the Transmission request was queued and initialise the counter C4 (Transmission Grant) to 1;